 I didn’t have that much money.
 I’d pretty much cleaned out my accounts planning the trip.
 I knew I’d get paid in about three weeks, and I was allowed to overdraw up to a certain amount.
 My daughter offered the rather meager contents of her bank account too.

 I decided I wasn’t going to throw this trip away, and we’d go anyway.
+I’d run up my credit card bill, if need be.
 Panic over.

 (It was a great trip, by the way.
 If you want to read my China observations, click here.)